proxmox-lxc-autoscale

 Tiers (Optional)

-Tiers allow you to apply different scaling rules to groups of containers, enabling more granular control based on the specific needs of each service.
+Tiers allow you to apply different scaling rules to groups of containers.

 Example Configuration: